aa12551/STM32F407-Bare-metal-for-ili9341/README.md

 - ili9341 driver

 ## ili9341 driver for stm32f407
 I write a driver that it don't need to include `HAL` library.
-And I refer to `a` , I modify some `HAL` function to my bare metal function that we don't need to set some settings.
+And I refer to (STM32-ILI9341)[https://github.com/martnak/STM32-ILI9341] , I modify some `HAL` function to my bare metal function that we don't need to set some settings.
 And we need to connect some wire between `STM32f407` and `ili9341`

 |  STM32f407   | ili9341  |
 |  ----  | ----  |